 Yes, you may change your mind at any time before the vote is taken at the meeting.
-You can do this by (1) properly completing another proxy with a later date and returning it to us prior to the meeting or filing with our corporate secretary a written notice revoking your proxy or (2) voting again at the meeting.
+You can do this by (1) properly completing another proxy with a later date and returning it to us prior to the meeting, or (2) filing with our corporate secretary a written notice revoking your proxy and voting at the meeting.